top of page

 Inducted in 1983

-“Men were astonished when a strange woman appeared to have a look at the water plant … Now engineers are involved in outer space.
-Young women, adequately trained, have a fantastic opportunity to take part in some of the details of these new explorations. . .” — Jane Rider, addressing a group of young women interested in engineering careers in March of 1969
+“Men were astonished when a strange woman appeared to have a look at the water plant. . . .
+Now engineers are involved in outer space.
+Young women, adequately trained, have a fantastic opportunity to take part in some of the details of these new explorations.”

-Jane H. Rider was blessed with a long life; she lived to the age of 91.
-And when her achievements are tallied, it is clear she wasted precious little time in those nine decades.
+Jane H. Rider was blessed with a long life, and when her achievements are tallied, it is clear she wasted precious little time in her nine decades.
 In all, she gave Arizonans more than 50 years of service in the field of health.
 In her 16 years as the state’s director of hospital surveys and construction, she was responsible for making Arizona’s hospitals the very best possible.
-When she retired in 1961, she commented, “There’s so much yet to be done.”
-Although her energy was still driving her forward, she was ready to pass on the responsibilities and explore new avenues for herself.
+When she retired in 1961, she commented with her characteristic energy, “There’s so much yet to be done.”

-While serving as director, she had had responsibility for deciding how to spend $2.5 million in federal funds allocated to Arizona under the Hill Burton Act to assist communities in constructing hospitals and health clinics.
+In 1935, Jane resigned from the laboratory to become the Arizona administrator for the National Youth Administration, an agency concerned primarily with construction work and sanitary engineering.
+Her final job as state director of hospital surveys and construction lasted from 1948 to 1961.
+She was responsible for deciding how to spend $2.5 million in federal funds allocated to Arizona under the Hill Burton Act to assist communities in constructing hospitals and health clinics.
 A new building for St. Joseph’s Hospital and the additions to Good Samaritan, Maricopa County General and Memorial Hospitals in Phoenix came under this program.

 Even after her so-called retirement Jane Rider continued to serve in the field of health, working as a consultant for hospital projects in Arizona.
 For 40 years she was active in the Maricopa County General Hospital Auxiliary and St. Joseph’s Hospital Auxiliary.
 She was an honorary member of the Arizona Hospital Association and St. Luke’s Board of Visitors.
 She was one of the founders of the Arizona Public Health Association and a member of the Arizona Sewage and Water Works Association.
 She also served on the board of directors for Maricopa County Hospitals and was a trustee of St. Luke’s Medical Center.